 Here are some examples of pertinent information:

-Important contacts (e.g., financial adviser, estate attorney, accountant)
+Important contacts (e.g., financial advisor, estate attorney, accountant)

 Location of your safety deposit boxes and keys.
 Make sure a loved one has access privileges